Petron Blaze Spikers

-The Petron Blaze Spikers were a professional women's volleyball team that played in the Philippine Super Liga (PSL) from 2013 to 2020.
-After the cancellation of the 2020 season of the PSL due to the COVID-19 pandemic in 2020, the team took a leave of absence from the league and released all its players.
-The team was owned by Petron Corporation.
+The Petron Blaze Spikers were a women's volleyball team in the Philippines owned by Petron Corporation.
+The team competed in the Philippine Super Liga (PSL) from 2013 to 2020.
+The Blaze Spikers were one of the most successful teams in the PSL with six championships and 15 podium finishes overall.

+After the cancellation of the 2020 season of the PSL due to the COVID-19 pandemic, Petron took a leave of absence from the league and released all its players.
+The team also didn't make the jump to the professional Premier Volleyball League in 2021.

+Team history

 The company's involvement in volleyball began in 2002 when it established the Petron Ladies Beach Volleyball Tournament.

-Team history

 Petron became the first team to sweep a PSL tournament with a 13–0 record and claim the 2015 All-Filipino championship, its second consecutive PSL title.
 At their stint in the 2015 Asian Women's Club Volleyball Championship in Ha Nam, Vietnam, the team finished at 8th place with only one game won out of six matches played.

 On September 12, 2016, the team parted ways with coach George Pascua.
 He was replaced by Shaq Delos Santos.

 Due to the COVID-19 pandemic, the 2020 season of the PSL was cancelled.
 Prior to the beginning of 2021 season, the team, along with two other member teams took an indefinite leave of absence from the league and released all of its players.